lagbolt/library/TechServices.md

 This is disastrous!
 Overdrive have invented their own subject heading, "LGBTQIA+ (Fiction)"; there are 338 items (ebooks and audiobooks) that use this heading.
 First, these items will be invisible to a search using the "official" subject headings.
 Second, if you're looking at one of these items, you'll see this subject heading and can click on it, but what will be returned will be these 338 ebooks and audiobooks.
 You might possibly conclude that FCPL has no physical books of LGBTQIA+ Fiction at all.

 To be completely clear, there's nothing wrong with subject headings from a thesaurus other than LCSH.
 It's not even so bad that Overdrive has made up their own code for the $2 subfield, although it's technically incorrect [7].
-The problem is that the "LGBTQIA+ (Fiction)" subject heading is only included in some of the items it applies to, with the result that search results will be incomplete.
+The problem is that the invented "LGBTQIA+ (Fiction)" subject heading is only included in some of the items it applies to, with the result that search results will be incomplete.

 #### Tagging - 2